Alloy Artifacts

 Compared to Blackhawk's locking system in which the tools simply snapped together, Armstrong's approach was awkward to use, and the DriveLock system was not a commercial success.

 So where is the DriveLock mystery?
 For us the mystery is that DriveLock tools are remarkably hard to find, considering that for the six years from 1935 to 1940 supposedly all of Armstrong's drive tools (in the larger drive sizes) were fitted with this feature.
 In the early years of Alloy Artifacts we made a diligent search for DriveLock examples, carefully scouring the drive studs of tools for sale to look for the tell-tale slotted screw.
-And for all of our efforts, we managed to find only three examples!
+And for all of our efforts, we managed to find only four examples!

 S-40 "DriveLock" 1/2-Drive 12 Inch Flex Handle with Broached End